 While wandering the yard, did you spot something that looked a bit unusual?
 Perhaps a bare branch that’s usually bursting with leaves?

 Your tree is lucky to have you looking out for it.
 The earlier you spot a problem on your tree, the better!
-Early or proactive tree treatment is almost always more effective.
+Early or proactive tree treatment is usually effective.

 Keep reading to find out if what you spotted is a serious or minor issue, then learn how to treat it.

 Tree Stress Signs & Treatment